LSBUGPG/movement-tutorial/README.md

     }
 ```

 Save the changes and run the project in Unity.
-You should now see the code move at a consistent pace to the right.
+You should now see the cube move at a consistent pace to the right.
 If you watch the `x` coordinate in the Inspector window, you should see it increasing at a rate of 1 every second.

 ## Adjusting for speed